 4. Shared Workload

 Unexpected absences or departures from the team can quickly derail any project plan.
-Regular meetings, reports, documentation, and a collaborative project site help to keep everyone in the loop and ready to pick up extra work if needed.
+Regular meetings, reports, documentation, and a collaborative project management tool can help keep everyone in the loop and ready to pick up extra work if needed, ensuring that the project scope stays on track.

 5. Engagement